Sakiio/Cosmetic/README.md

 This plugins is make to learns more, you can fork to make new trails or optimize the code
 # Permissions
-This is relative, you can edit all permissions in enums (Trails.java, Gadgets.java)
+This is relative, you can edit all permissions in enums (Trails.java, Gadgets.java).

 Gadgets: